Skip to main content

 How Does Impaired Detoxification Drive Insulin Resistance?

 This disruption occurs through several mechanisms.
 Firstly, the resulting chronic inflammation from an overburdened detoxification system can directly interfere with insulin signaling.
-Inflammatory cytokines can phosphorylate insulin receptor substrate-1 (IRS-1) at serine residues, which inhibits its function and leads to a state of in peripheral tissues like muscle and fat.
+Inflammatory cytokines can phosphorylate insulin receptor substrate-1 (IRS-1) at serine residues, which inhibits its function and leads to a state of insulin resistance in peripheral tissues like muscle and fat.

 Secondly, excess estrogen promotes adipocyte hypertrophy, particularly in subcutaneous fat depots.
 While once thought to be metabolically benign, these enlarged fat cells can become dysfunctional, releasing pro-inflammatory adipokines and further contributing to systemic insulin resistance.